vandijkstef/inter-view/DEBRIEF.md

 - Provide an area to add the transcription, so all data will stay together

 ## Planning
-Please provide me with a time and location.
 ### 7th of June
 Interaction design on the application, basics of the 'back-end' to enter scripts and find the conducted interviews in a basic layout
 ### 12th of June